One point that Holocaust affirmers like to bring up is: ‘What about all the missing people?’

 This article from My Jewish Learning has more examples of where Jews went after the war:

-In reality the question ‘what about the missing people’ misplaces the burden of proof, which belongs to the person or persons making the accusation.
+Once again, the question ‘what about the missing people’ misplaces the burden of proof, which belongs to the person or persons making the accusation.
 The Holocaust is no exception of this.
 The real question should be, where are the remains of the millions that allegedly died?
 Despite the fact that Nazis are painted to be evil supervillains they can not defy the laws of physics.
 Even a cremated body leaves behind evidence.
 But orthodox Holocaust historians do not want you to ask where are the bodies because their answers for that are just not convincing when put under the microscope.

 If there was an honest attempt to take a census of all jews and excavate all the graves at the concentration camps and check government records in the US, Germany, Russia, isreal and elsewhere I believe that the record of what happened to European jewry could be established to a high degree of certainty.